-The instructions in this section assume that you are installing all of the ASAP components, including the database, on a single computer.
-This computer should meet the hardware requirements for Oracle Linux for a small ASAP system as described in "ASAP Server Hardware Requirements."
+The instructions in this section assume that you are installing all of the ASAP components, including the database, on a single machine.
+This machine should meet the hardware requirements for Oracle Linux.

 The procedure for installing a demonstration system include: